mphschmitt/chktropy/README.md

 As said, this "spacing" is relative to the size of the number, so the bigger the number gets, the less accurate it becomes.
 Thus it is acceptable to give an arbitrary high value to the number of possible passwords (and thus to entropy) for really big numbers since this value would be valid for quite a big range of different numbers.

-If the number of passwords that can be generated is higher than DBL_MAX, then chktropy considers that the maximum number of passwords is DBL_MAX.
+If the number of passwords that can be generated is higher than LDBL_MAX, then chktropy considers that the maximum number of passwords is LDBL_MAX.

 ## Why is it acceptable

-As indicated by `man 2 float.h`, DBL_MAX is defined as 1E+37 on a x86_64 processor, which is huge.
+As indicated by `man 2 float.h`, LDBL_MAX is defined as at least 1E+37 on a x86_64 processor, which is huge.
-For exemple, such a password is stronger than a 169 characters password with 66 unique passwords.
+For exemple, such a password is stronger than a 2600 characters password with 78 unique characters.
-That is 708 characters of entropy.
+That is 11327 characters of entropy.

+It is very unlikely that anyone would use such a password.
+It is even more unlikely that any service would allow anyone to use such a password.
+For this reasons, chktropy does not use arbitrary precision floating point numbers, even though it as been considered to use gnu gmp library.